-

 SPECIAL NOTE:

-Bees, hummingbirds and many butterflies are among a small, highly evolved group of planetary animals that do NOT feed on any other species at all, be it plant or animal, unlike humans.
-They only eat nectar and pollen, and are immensely beneficial to many other species of plants and animals alike.
+Bees and hummingbirds are among a small, highly evolved group of planetary animals that do NOT feed on any other species at all, be it plant or animal, unlike humans and most other animals.
+Bees only eat nectar and pollen, and are immensely beneficial to many other species of plants and animals alike.
 In terms of inter-species coexisting-peacefully evolution, this is the top of the peak, unlike humans who annihilate thousands of species every year.
 Bees are very enlightened animals.
 They can navigate for miles and return home, communicate where and when to swarm or find food, recognize specific human faces, and even count to four.
 Yes, bees can count!
 All of the bees that gather food all spring for the lean winter are all dead before it ever comes.
 They do it to keep their community alive forever.
 Bees are not self-centered, unlike humans.
 They live for the hive, and they die for the hive.

 SPECIAL NOTE:

-Bees, hummingbirds and many butterflies are among a small, highly evolved group of planetary animals that do NOT feed on any other species at all, be it plant or animal, unlike humans.
-They only eat nectar and pollen, and are immensely beneficial to many other species of plants and animals alike.
+Bees and hummingbirds are among a small, highly evolved group of planetary animals that do NOT feed on any other species at all, be it plant or animal, unlike humans and most other animals.
+Bees only eat nectar and pollen, and are immensely beneficial to many other species of plants and animals alike.
 In terms of inter-species coexisting-peacefully evolution, this is the top of the peak, unlike humans who annihilate thousands of species every year.
 Bees are very enlightened animals.
 They can navigate for miles and return home, communicate where and when to swarm or find food, recognize specific human faces, and even count to four.
 Yes, bees can count!
 All of the bees that gather food all spring for the lean winter are all dead before it ever comes.
 They do it to keep their community alive forever.
 Bees are not self-centered, unlike humans.
 They live for the hive, and they die for the hive.

 BEE Friendly